 - Solvers & Optimization: Solvers are mathematical software "engines" that use advanced computational algorithms to simulate physics.
 Altair initially specialized in structural simulation, and now continuously develops our portfolio of solvers to simulate fluid dynamics, high and low frequency electromagnetics, mechanical systems, electronic controls and more.
 Altair also invests to "couple" our solvers to simulate multiple physics domains simultaneously, and is considered a world leader in the development of optimization technology, which drives solvers to find solutions to complex multi-objective design problems.
 R&D is also conducted to leverage high-performance computing technology for these compute intensive applications.
 Solver and optimization development is conducted by researchers with advanced degrees in engineering, physics, computer science and mathematics. - Modeling & Visualization: The graphical applications used to construct and visualize simulation models require continuous R&D in the areas of data structures, computational methods, graphics, geometric modeling, mesh generation, and user interface design.
 Altair's modeling tools are becoming more design-centric and are adopting some of the capabilities of traditional CAD while leveraging simulation and optimization technology to drive design decisions rather than just simulate designs.
 Specific areas of R&D include handling large scale models of highly detailed and complex products, developing new methods to derive design geometry from optimizations, and unifying the modeling environment for multi-physics simulation.
 Adapting modeling and visualization technology for cloud deployment is also an area of active development as is supporting virtual and augmented reality hardware. - Industrial & Concept Design: Simulation-driven design requires tools to generate early concepts addressing requirements for ergonomics, aesthetics, performance, and manufacturing feasibility.
 These tools are simulation-driven, and we believe, emerging as a market force eclipsing traditional CAD.
 We believe Inspire is key to the democratization of simulation capabilities across large groups of designers and engineers who are not simulation specialists.
 Significant investment continues toward making the Inspire environment capable of providing most early design stage simulation needs.
 We expect to further integrate the visualization capabilities of Evolve and Thea Render across Altair's product suites.
 The development teams for Industrial & Concept Design products include deep experience with industrial design processes and manufacturing methods. - IoT: The Internet of Things requires tools to enable development of products that sense, collect, and communicate information.
 Our IoT toolsets perform device and data management, system level and full 3D digital twin simulation, and allow exploration, predictive analysis, optimization, and visualization of in-service performance.
-We expect that integrating our recent acquired products, Modeliis and Carriots for EDA and IoT Cloud platform device management and application development, with our Envision cloud data analytics platform will help our tools for multidisciplinary simulation and development continue to become increasingly important for product design and in-service operating data.
-Designed for visualizing and exploring large data sets, we are currently enhancing Envision to facilitate the deployment of analytics apps by third party developers and linked to IoT stacks.
+Carriots, including our cloud data analytics technology, makes our tools for multidisciplinary simulation and development increasingly important for product design and in-service operating data.
+Designed for visualizing and exploring large data sets, we are currently enhancing Carriots to facilitate deployment of analytics apps by third party developers and linked to IoT stacks.